horveypalacios/horveypalacios.github.io/_pages/about.md

 Meet Me
 ------
-My name is Horvey and I am a Miami native, Hispanic-American LatinX man currently attending OU– BOOMER SOONER!
+My name is Horvey Palacios and welcome to my new website & blog **Molecules Destabilized**.I am a Miami native, Hispanic-American LatinX man currently attending OU– BOOMER SOONER!
 I am a broadly trained anthropological bioarchaeologist with a regional focus on the Americas both ancient and contemporary.
 I currently work at the [Laboratories of Molecular Anthropology and Microbiome Research (LMAMR)](https://lmamr.org) within the Department of Anthropology and [The Center for the Ethics of Indigenous Genomics Research (CEIGR)](https://www.ou.edu/cas/anthropology/ceigr) at the University of Oklahoma, while completing my Ph.D. in Molecular Anthropology.
 Additionally, I am pursuing graduate certificates in Applied Statistics and Digital Humanities in conjunction to my doctorate.
 Lastly, I am a team member of the _Proyecto de Interacción Política del Centro de Yucatán_ & _Proyecto Sacbe Yaxuná–Cobá_ where I conduct fieldwork and community engagement as it relates to our ongoing research projects.

 I am originally trained in Anthropological Archaeology at the University of Miami where I specialized in Maya Archaeology.
 After my time in Miami I attended The University of Central Florida in Orlando where I received my M.A. and specialized in Maya Bioarchaeology.
 While at UCF I also participated in graduate teaching development at the Faculty Center for Teaching and Learning and trained in stable isotope methods at the Laboratory for Bioarchaeological Sciences (LBAS).
 I also have experience working with museums in Florida and Oklahoma on the repartriation of skeletal remains and fullfilling federal NAGPRA compliance.
 Lastly, I have worked with local Florida Cultural Resource Management archaeologists on both state and federal excavation projects.